mys721tx/gsearch/README.md

         GSEARCH has been tested on Go 1.10.2.
     * See [Installation](https://golang.github.io/dep/docs/installation.html) to
         install `dep`.
-3. Run `go build derep.go` to build the binary under `derep` directory.
+3. Run `go build cmd/derep/derep.go` to build the binary for `derep`.
 4. Run `./derep -in infile -out outfile` to remove duplicated FASTA sequence from `infile` and output to `outfile`.
     * The description for a FASTA sequence should be in `NAME;size=NUM` format